 What Do You Take With You In Your Trail Pack?

-When I ride the trails, I always have my trail pack with me, and depending on where I am or who I’m with will determine what I have with me.
-Extra weight is extra weight no matter what form it’s in, be it Gatorade, sandwiches or zip ties, every ounce has to be controlled by you, the rider.
+When I ride the trails, I always have my trail pack with me, and depending on where I am or who I’m with, what I have with me will determine what I have.
+Extra weight is extra weight, no matter what form it’s in—Gatorade, sandwiches, or zip ties—you, the rider, must control every ounce.

 What I Carry In My Trail Pack